sendgrid/smtpapi-go/CONTRIBUTING.md

 <a name="improvements-to-the-codebase"></a>
 ## Improvements to the Codebase

-We welcome direct contributions to the smtpapi-go code base.
+We welcome direct contributions to our smtpapi-go code base.
 Thank you!

 ### Development Environment ###